acez/bookmark-companion/README.md

 - Sort and filter lists
 - Configurable list view
 - Offline functionality
+- Share URLs from Bookmark Companion to other apps
 - Share sheet to add new bookmarks from other apps

 ## Screenshots